Who should be applying for REUs?

 I’ve already uploaded my immunizations.
 Why do I still have an immunizations hold?

 Besides uploading all information on Med+Proctor, immunizations and the mandatory medical history form must be uploaded.
 Your hold may be the result of missing the medical history form or the submission of an incomplete form.
+If there is a hold please contact UCF Student Health Services Immunization Compliance asap to resolve it as it will delay admissions and course registration and potentially prevent participation in the an REU.

 I’ve completed my admissions application, should I pay the application fee?